ZHOUYI1023/LearningNotes/Programming/C & Cpp/LearningC.md

 ---

+A stack is a last-in, first-out (LIFO) structure.
+The last item pushed onto the stack will be the first item popped off.
+If you put a new plate on top of the stack, the first plate removed from the stack will be the plate you just pushed on last.
+Last on, first off.
+As items are pushed onto a stack, the stack grows larger -- as items are popped off, the stack grows smaller.

+For example, here’s a short sequence showing how pushing and popping on a stack works:

+Stack: empty
+Push 1
+Stack: 1
+Push 2
+Stack: 1 2
+Push 3
+Stack: 1 2 3
+Pop
+Stack: 1 2
+Pop
+Stack: 1

+---

 ## register
 不能对它应用一元的 '&' 运算符（因为它没有内存位置）
 Unless you are working on embedded systems where you know how to optimize code for the given application, there is no use of register variables.